housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 * A routing system in place to define a `/home` route
 * A service to interface with our external API

-Let's begin with `CardComponent`.
+We'll start with `CardComponent`.
 Similarly, create a `card/` subdirectory within `components/` with all of its files:

 {% highlight html %}
 <!-- src/app/component/card/card.component.html -->